Amplituhedra and origami, I: tree level: Introduction

-The original definition~\cite{AHT} of the amplituhedron is set up in the \emph{momentum-twistor space}, where the BCFW triangulation prediction was recently confirmed in~\cite{ELT}.
+The original definition~\cite{AHT} of the amplituhedron is set up in the \emph{momentum-twistor space}, where the BCFW tiling prediction was recently confirmed in~\cite{ELT,ELPTSBW}.
 The problem has remained wide open in the momentum space (which is where the particle momenta $\Pmom_1,\Pmom_2,\dots,\Pmom_n$ naturally live).
-In our first main result, we provide a solution to this problem; see \cref{thm:intro:BCFW} for a precise statement. \begin{theoremintro} When the planar Mandelstam variables are all nonnegative,\footnote{It was conjectured in~\cite{DFLP,FL} that there exists a momentum amplituhedron on which all planar Mandelstam variables are nonnegative.
-We confirm this conjecture in \cref{thm:intro:Mand_pos_exists}.} the BCFW cells triangulate the momentum amplituhedron. \end{theoremintro} The \emph{momentum amplituhedron} was introduced in~\cite{DFLP}, and the planar Mandelstam variables are given by $(\Pmom_i + \Pmom_{i+1} + \cdots + \Pmom_j)^2$, where the indices $i$ and $j$ are taken modulo~$n$.
+In our first main result, we provide a simultaneous solution to both problems; see \cref{thm:intro:BCFW,lemma:proj_tiling} for precise statements. \begin{theoremintro} The BCFW cells triangulate the $m=4$ tree amplituhedron, both in momentum space and in momentum-twistor space. \end{theoremintro} In momentum space, the above result applies only to \emph{Mandelstam-positive} (tree) momentum amplituhedra, where the planar Mandelstam variables $(\Pmom_i + \Pmom_{i+1} + \cdots + \Pmom_j)^2$ take positive values.
+It was conjectured in~\cite{DFLP,FL} that such momentum amplituhedra exist, and we confirm this conjecture in \cref{thm:intro:Mand_pos_exists}.
+Mandelstam variables appear in the denominators of scattering amplitudes, so it is natural to impose their positivity when defining the amplituhedron.

+We deduce \cref{thm:intro:A} from a more general BCFW tiling result (\cref{thm:f_triang}) for \emph{ambient} momentum amplituhedra.
+We develop \emph{T-duality} for ambient amplituhedra in \cref{sec:TREE}, extending the results of~\cite{abcgpt,LPW}, and use it to show that the BCFW tiling conjecture for ambient momentum amplituhedra is equivalent to that for ambient momentum-twistor amplituhedra.
+This allows us to deduce \cref{thm:intro:A} for both types of amplituhedra simultaneously; see \cref{lemma:ddf_triang,lemma:proj_tiling}.
+In particular, the BCFW tiling results of~\cite{ELT,ELPTSBW} follow from \cref{thm:f_triang} (but not vice versa; see \cref{rmk:ELT_ELPTSBW}).
+We remark that our proof strategy is very different from that of~\cite{ELT,ELPTSBW}.
+For example, our approach allows us to show the equivalence of the \emph{linear projection}~\cite{AHT} and the \emph{sign flip}~\cite{AHTT} definitions of the amplituhedron, confirming a conjecture of~\cite{AHTT}.
+On the other hand, the \emph{cluster adjacency} results of~\cite{ELPTSBW} remain quite mysterious from our point of view.